 My husband’s family, on the other hand, sticks with their tried-and-true recipes.
 And that’s just as delicious in my book.
 I look forward to Aunt Linda’s pumpkin rolls every year (she still refuses to share the recipe!) and we all still laugh about the time Grandma made a green gelatin salad instead of her usual red and the uproar it caused.

 So whether you want to try something new every year, stick with classic faves, or you’re cooking up a vegan or gluten-free feast, here are five menus to inspire you.
-We encourage you to mix and match, browse all of our turkey recipes, holiday recipes or search our full recipe collection to find just the recipes for your own Thanksgiving celebration.
+We encourage you to mix and match, browse all of our turkey recipes opens in a new tab, holiday recipes opens in a new tab or search our full recipe collection opens in a new tab to find just the recipes for your own Thanksgiving celebration.
 Happy planning!

 Need a little help with choosing, cooking or carving the turkey?
-Take a look at our online Turkey Guide.
+Take a look at our online Turkey Guide opens in a new tab.

 Already got that oven pre-heating?
 You can order your ready-to-cook fresh turkey online opens in a new tab or through the holiday table at your store.
 If you choose to make some, buy some you can order fully-cooked birds, sides and desserts online opens in a new tab and pick them up at your local store.